|Before Dental Bonding||After Dental Bonding|

 Dental Bonding Procedure

-In order to bond the composite material to your tooth, first your tooth will have to be prepared.
+In order to bond the composite material to your tooth, first, your tooth will have to be prepared.
 This is done by slightly roughening the area on which the repairs need to be made.
 Then a bonding primer and resin will be applied.
-At that point your tooth is ready for the composite material.
+At that point, your tooth is ready for the composite material.
 When it is being applied, it has the consistency of stiff putty.
-Dr. Potts will shape and color the repair chairside, so it can be completed in one appointment.
+Dr. Potts or Dr. Mahmood will shape and color the repair chairside, so it can be completed in one appointment.

 Notice in the pictures above that tooth color is not uniform.
-On natural teeth the biting edges are more translucent than the inner surfaces of the tooth.
-Even in the body of the tooth there are variations in surface color.
-Dr. Potts knows how to match these subtle differences and give you a beautiful smile.
-Once the composite is the way Dr. Potts wants it, he’ll place some special lights over the teeth to harden the material.
+On natural teeth, the biting edges are more translucent than the inner surfaces of the tooth.
+Even in the body of the tooth, there are variations in surface color.
+Dr. Potts and Dr. Mahmood know how to match these subtle differences and give you a beautiful smile.
+Once the composite is the way the dentist wants it, they’ll place some special lights over the teeth to harden the material.
 The final step is to trim and polish.

 Pros and Cons of Dental Bonding